 Three elements of this appraisal deserve our attention.
-First, we can easily sense a strong resonance between Niebuhr and Bell.
-Although each writes in a different historical moment, a similarity of themes predominates: evil and self-interest are perdurant, but, regardless, we must undertake the struggle for justice and the drive toward new possibilities.
-Niebuhr's theme is one of "social realism," Bell's is one of "racial realism."
-Second, as I now turn to discuss, Niebuhr's theology is a political theology.
-Third, as I will then discuss, it is a theology that-like Bell's work-criticizes the liberal assumption of optimism and inherent progress.
+First, already we sense a strong resonance between Niebuhr and Bell.
+Although each writes in a different historical epoch, a similarity of themes predominates: the perdurance of evil and self-interest and, regardless, the struggle for justice and the drive toward new possibilities, Niebuhr in the form of "social realism," Bell as "racial realism."
+Second, as I now turn to discuss, Niebuhr's theology is a political theology, and, third, as I will then turn to, it is a theology that-like Bell's work-criticizes the liberal assumption of optimism and inherent progress.